prettier/prettier-vscode/README.md

 1. [Prettier configuration file](https://prettier.io/docs/en/configuration.html)
 1. `.editorconfig`

-Or if no prettier configuration file exist

-1. `.editorconfig`
-1. VS Code prettier's settings (described below with their default)

-#### prettier.printWidth (default: 80)

-Fit code within this line limit

-#### prettier.tabWidth (default: 2)

-Number of spaces it should use per tab

-#### prettier.singleQuote (default: false)

-If true, will use single instead of double quotes

-#### prettier.trailingComma (default: 'none')

-Controls the printing of trailing commas wherever possible.
-Valid options:

-- "none" - No trailing commas
-- "es5" - Trailing commas where valid in ES5 (objects, arrays, etc)
-- "all" - Trailing commas wherever possible (function arguments)

-#### prettier.bracketSpacing (default: true)

-Controls the printing of spaces inside object literals

-#### prettier.jsxBracketSameLine (default: false)

-If true, puts the `>` of a multi-line jsx element at the end of the last line instead of being alone on the next line

-#### prettier.parser (default: 'babylon') - JavaScript only

-Which parser to use.
-Valid options are 'flow' and 'babylon'.

-#### prettier.semi (default: true)

-Whether to add a semicolon at the end of every line (semi: true), or only at the beginning of lines that may introduce ASI failures (semi: false)

-#### prettier.useTabs (default: false)

-If true, indent lines with tabs

-#### prettier.proseWrap (default: 'preserve')

-(Markdown) wrap prose over multiple lines.

-#### prettier.arrowParens (default: 'avoid')

-Include parentheses around a sole arrow function parameter

-#### prettier.jsxSingleQuote (default: false)

-Use single quotes instead of double quotes in JSX.

-#### prettier.htmlWhitespaceSensitivity (default: 'css')

-Specify the global whitespace sensitivity for HTML files.
-[Learn more here](https://prettier.io/docs/en/options.html#html-whitespace-sensitivity)

-#### prettier.endOfLine (default: 'auto')

-Specify the end of line used by prettier.
-[Learn more here](https://prettier.io/docs/en/options.html#end-of-line)

-#### prettier.quoteProps (default: 'as-needed')

-Change when properties in objects are quoted.
-[Learn more here](https://prettier.io/docs/en/options.html#quote-props)

 ### VS Code specific settings

 These settings are specific to VS Code and need to be set in the VS Code settings file.
 See the [documentation](https://code.visualstudio.com/docs/getstarted/settings) for how to do that.